Here's your A-Z of useful information for living in University Halls!

 Damaging or tampering with fire equipment.

 The University does not tolerate student damage or tampering with any fire equipment.
 Fire equipment is installed to maintain safety and any tampering with the equipment will be treated very seriously by the Accommodation team.
 A student reported to have tampered with or damaged any fire equipment will be issued with an Acceptable Behaviour Contract and a final warning.
 A financial penalty will be imposed upon the student details of which can be found in the Living in Halls Guide.
-If, there is a repeat of this offence or the initial is deemed to warrant escalation you will be immediately referred to the Conduct and Appeals unit, and whilst this is being investigated you will be required to vacate the Halls of Residence as stated within clause 7.1 (c)&(e) in the License Agreement.
+If, there is a repeat of this offence or the initial is deemed to warrant escalation you will be immediately referred to the Conduct and Appeals unit, and whilst this is being investigated you will be required to vacate the Halls of Residence as stated within clause 7.1 (c)&(e) in the Licence Agreement.

 Please note at any stage, any tampering or damaging of fire equipment maybe subject to police action.